-IBSA has undertaken extensive consultation and research since 2018 which has informed this Case for Change.
-The impact of automation, digitisation and robotics on process manufacturing and the need to redevelop these qualifications to better meet industry need was identified in the development of the 2018 Industry Skills Forecast.
-This industry imperative was confirmed the following year during consultation in the development of the 2019 Industry Skills Forecast.
+The need to review and update the process manufacturing qualifications has been informed by ongoing and extensive consultation undertaken since 2018.
+The impact of automation, digitisation and robotics on process manufacturing and the need to redevelop these qualifications to better meet industry need was identified through consultation undertaken in the development of the 2018 Industry Skills Forecast.
+This industry imperative was further confirmed the following year during consultation in the development of the 2019 Industry Skills Forecast.

-Several stakeholder surveys and interviews have also been conducted over the past two years.
-Feedback obtained through these engagement activities highlighted the value of these qualifications and identified the need to improve the skills alignment to emerging and future job roles and work practice, technologies and systems.
-In turn these skills can support industry transition to new models in advanced manufacturing, Industry 4.0, digitisation and sustainability.
+Several stakeholder surveys and interviews have been conducted over the past two years.
+Feedback obtained through these engagement activities highlights the value of these qualifications and identified opportunities for improvement to support emerging and future job roles and work practice, technologies and systems to support industry transition to new models in advanced manufacturing, Industry 4.0, digitisation and sustainability.
 See Attachments F and G for details of the surveys and Attachment D for a summary of the issues identified, and the suggestion response.